 The Working Group (WG) Leadership was launched at the Leadership Event on 22 April 2015 in Basel.
-It focuses on the challenges to leadership in attaining the right „tone from the top“ and in communicating and establishing a compliance culture and the managerial skills increasingly required of those who lead or work in a compliance function.
+It focuses on the challenges of compliance professionals being leaders at their company and of business leaders at the company providing the right „tone from the top“ and forming the right culture.

 Gabe Shawn Varges is chairing the WG which serves as a platform for discussion and exchange among ECS members and addresses chief compliance officers as well as others who work on organisational corporate culture, change and the motivation of managers and employees.

 Zurich, 31 August 2018.
 Leadership Working Group Holds 4th Annual End of Summer Event